pyQode/pyqode.core/README.rst

 PySide Code Editing Framework
 =====================================

 PCEF is code editing framework for PySide applications.
-It provides a flexible code editor ready to use in any PySide applications.
+It provides a flexible code editor that you can just drop in any PySide applications.
 Flexibility is achieved through a system of editor extensions (custom panels and modes).

-At the moment, the framework only provides a generic code editor (language independent) but plans are to at least provides full support for python and maybe c++.
+The framework also provides two pre-configurededitors:
+* a generic (langage independent) editor widget
+* a python editor widget

-Here are the core features:
+Here are the core features (used in the generic editor):

 * **syntax highlighting mode** (using pygments)
 * **code completion** (static word list, from document words)